Zanobos/macloc/README.md

 ## Setup raspberry

 1) Install 2018-11-13-raspbian-stretch-lite in an ssd with rufus.
 This image does not have a desktop environment.
-Follow [these instructions](https://www.raspberrypi.org/documentation/installation/installing-images/) for a detailed guide.
+Follow [these instructions](https://www.raspberrypi.org/documentation/installation/installing-images/) for a detailed guide
-2) Create an empty file inside the boot partition of the ssd, for example with the command "touch ssh" in order to enable ssh daemon
+2) Create an empty file inside the boot partition of the ssd, for example with the command "touch ssh" in order to enable ssh daemon, as specified by [this guide](https://www.raspberrypi.org/documentation/remote-access/ssh/), paragraph 3
 3) Connect with ssh using default username and password **pi/raspberrypi** via command line (unix environment) or putty (windows environment)
 4) Create a dedicated user and change default password for user pi for security reason to something secure
 ```sh